Split or Dubrovnik: Which Croatian City to Visit?

 This means that it’s easy to get from the airport to the city centre in a limited amount of time.
 Whether you opt for a frequent airport bus (the cheapest option), grab a taxi or drive your own rental car, it won’t take long at all to get from the airport to the centre of Split.

-Now that we’ve determined how accessible Split is from other cities and countries, we need to discuss how easy it is to get around in the city itself.
-Luckily for travellers, Split itself has a very compact city centre and the Old Town area of Diocletian’s Palace is actually completely pedestrianised, meaning that Split is ideal for getting around on foot.
+Split has a very compact city centre and the Old Town area of Diocletian’s Palace is actually completely pedestrianised, meaning that Split is ideal for getting around on foot.
 The Old Town is also relatively flat and well-paved, meaning that it’s also quite easy to get around without needing to exert oneself too much.

 Within Split, it is generally unnecessary to need your own car or to use public transport, however, if you plan to explore any of the surrounding areas or go on any of the numerous great day trips from Split, then having your own vehicle will prove to be the easiest option.